Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/005-multiple-when-steps.md

 Are you using multiple “When” steps are to store multiple results?
 This leads to unclear and suspicious assertions in the "Then" step.

 ## Impact:

+!!! failure "Reduced Clarity"
-* Clarity: Combining behaviors into a single scenario leads to ambiguity and miscommunication.
+    Combining behaviors into a single scenario leads to ambiguity and miscommunication.

+!!! failure "Harder Analysis"
-* Root Cause Analysis: When a test fails, identifying the root cause becomes challenging because it could be related to any of the multiple behaviors.
+    When a test fails, identifying the root cause becomes challenging because it could be related to any of the multiple behaviors.

+!!! warning "Duplication"
-* Duplication: Scenarios that repeat the same sequence of steps instead of isolating behaviors risk unnecessary duplication.
+    Scenarios that repeat the same sequence of steps instead of isolating behaviors risk unnecessary duplication.

 ## Your task